samjmck/samjmck.com/content/blog/financial-exchange-go-part-2/index.en.md

 }
 ```

-This is a very simple method, but I'd lile to go into a bit more detail of what's exactly happening here.
+This is a very simple method, but I'd like to go into a bit more detail of what's exactly happening here.

 Take this example where we are working with an `int` slice: